-The BA (Hons) Education degree is delivered through a combination of university-based and placement-based study and school placements.
+The BA (Hons) Education degree combines university-based and placement-based study and school placements.

-A typical week will include sessions on campus (lectures, workshops, seminars, for example) as well as sessions within an educational environment where you will work alongside your peers and staff.
+A typical week includes sessions on campus (lectures, workshops, seminars, for example) as well as sessions within an educational environment where students work alongside their peers and staff.

-Professional learning and development are key foci of the course and you will have the opportunity to engage with a range of experts within the field of education, external speakers and guest lecturers.
+Professional learning and development are key foci of the course and students have the opportunity to engage with a range of experts within the field of education, external speakers and guest lecturers.

-What's more there are opportunities to gain additional awards including Apple Teacher; Google Teacher; Safeguarding; Outdoor Learning; First Aid; TEFL/TEAL; Food and Hygiene; Prevent; Play to learn; Physical Literacy; ELSA; Philosophy for Children (P4C) and Student Assistance Programme (SAP).
+There are also opportunities to experience Apple Teacher; Google Teacher; Safeguarding; Outdoor Learning; First Aid; TEFL/TEAL; Food and Hygiene; Prevent; Play to learn; Physical Literacy; ELSA; Philosophy for Children (P4C) and Student Assistance Programme (SAP).

 Assessment includes written coursework tasks, seminar presentations, projects and simulated learning using cutting-edge technology.
-Practical placement experience will be assessed each year in relation to the Professional Practice modules.
+Practical placement experience are assessed each year in relation to the Professional Practice modules.

 A distinctive element of this Education degree is the opportunity to undertake a final four-week international placement in their final year of study.
 The University has strong links with Maastricht, Prague, Finland, Budapest and Qatar for placement opportunities.

-We have specialist classrooms which simulate educational settings, a new science laboratory and a number of computer suites which will provide you with authentic learning opportunities.
-These learning spaces are designed to look like a school environment, allowing you to develop confidence for the workplace in realistic settings.
+We have specialist classrooms which simulate educational settings, a science laboratory and a number of computer suites which will provide you with authentic learning opportunities.
+These learning spaces are designed to look and feel like a school environment, allowing you to develop confidence for the workplace.

 The BA (Hons) Education course also makes use of range of technology to enhance teaching and increase employability prospects.